-The University ranks third among university systems nationally in federal R&D support, receiving more than \$1 billion in external research grants and other sponsored program awards in fiscal year 2004.
+The University ranks third among university systems nationally in federal R&D support, receiving nearly \$941 million in external research grants and other sponsored program awards in FY 2003.
 Federal funding supports thousands of projects, generates nearly 25,000 jobs, and provides critical support for graduate students in research programs.
-An innovative way to raise additional funding in the private sector and attract the best graduate students is by establishing a Distinguished Graduate Fellowships Endowment Trust Fund, based on the distinguished professor model.
-The program would match private gifts of \$150,000 with \$150,000 challenge grants to create \$300,000 endowments.
+An innovative way to raise additional funding in the private sector for graduate students and first professional students (law, medicine, dentistry) is by establishing a Distinguished Graduate Fellowships Endowment Trust Fund, based on the distinguished professor model.
+The trust fund would match private gifts of \$150,000 with \$150,000 challenge grants to create \$300,000 endowments.
 An appropriation of \$3,000,000 in the second year of the biennium would enable the University to raise the necessary private matching funds during 2005-06.
 Fully funding this proposal would, when completely matched, result in twenty new graduate fellowships.